Colin Kaepernick’s Collusion Lawsuit Will Continue, Arbitrator Tosses Motion To Dismiss

 This development has led to curiosity about what evidence Kaepernick may have supplied to back up his claims.
 The case would not be going to court without some hard evidence, which should come out at trial if not before.

-Kaepernick was a quarterback with the San Francisco 49ers in 2016, though he had opted out of his contract and would be a free agent at the end of the season.
-In a move to protest police brutality and systemic racism against black people in the United States, Kaepernick chose to kneel while the National Anthem was played before the game.
+Kaepernick was a quarterback with the San Francisco 49ers in 2016, though he had opted out of his contract and would have been a free agent at the end of the season.
+In a move to protest police brutality and systemic racism against black people in the United States, Kaepernick chose to kneel while the national anthem was played before the game.

 His simple gesture was intended to protest violence and support the Black Lives Matter movement.
 It also had an unintended side effect of being incredibly controversial.
 NFL players, fans, and owners were sharply divided.
 Some players, like Eric Reid, supported Kaepernick’s efforts and began kneeling for the anthem as well.